JeffersonLab/jlab_archiver_client/README.md

 Retrieve a single event at or near a specific timestamp.

+**Note:** Example assumes you are running the provided docker container.

 ```python
 from jlab_archiver_client import Point, PointQuery
 from datetime import datetime